matwerber1/attach-iot-policy-to-cognito-federated-user-lambda/README.md

 3. Your Cognito User Pool must have a custom boolean attribute named `iotPolicyIsAttached`.
 Or, you can use a different attribute name as long as you update the code.

 4. You must have an existing AWS IoT Policy that you want to attach to your users.
 Update the `IOT_POLICY` constant in the code to match your policy name.

+## Credits

+I used [this helpful article from serverless-stack.com](https://serverless-stack.com/chapters/mapping-cognito-identity-id-and-user-pool-id.html) for part of this solution.

 ## Example function response / output logs